City of Crafts & Folk Art, UNESCO Creative City

 The focal point of Paducah’s abundant architectural treasures, the 1905 Market House tells the story of a town that has survived tremendous challenges including the Battle of Paducah during the Civil War and the disastrous 1935 flood.
 Located in the center of the Market House, the William Clark Market House Museum provides a glimpse of Paducah’s rich heritage and colorful past.

 Shopping is fun as you stroll along tree-lined streets past 19th century buildings.
 I especially enjoy poking around the antique shops.
-There are several new shops downtown: Square Furniture, a furniture boutique in River Place; Bricolage Art Collective; Patina’s Alliance Gallery and Art Guild of Paducah, which features local and regional artists; and Ochre, located in a former Coca-Cola plant near downtown.
+There are several new shops downtown: Square Furniture, a furniture boutique in River Place; Bricolage Art Collective; Paducah Area Painters Alliance (PAPA) Gallery, which features local and regional artists; and Ochre, located in a former Coca-Cola plant near downtown.

 A new crop of shops are DIY (Do It Yourself) studios like Make Paducah, a fabulous downtown shop of home décor and art and an art bar where you may create something while in Paducah and Ephemera in Lower Town, which brings in national instructors in various media.